mellow5163/KNN_book_recommender/README.md

       python3 server.py

 ## Notes
-- Ensure that the titles entered into the recommender are correctly spelled
+- Ensure that the titles entered into the recommender are correctly spelled.
-- Because this project uses the goodbooks-10k dataset, all inputted titles must be found within this dataset
+- Because this project uses the goodbooks-10k dataset, all inputted titles must be found within this dataset.